nodejs/node/doc/api/process.md

 refer to signal(7) for a listing of standard POSIX signal names such as `SIGINT`, `SIGHUP`, etc.

+The signal handler will receive the signal's name (`'SIGINT'`, `'SIGTERM'`, etc.) as the first argument.

 The name of each event will be the uppercase common name for the signal (e.g.
 `'SIGINT'` for `SIGINT` signals).